Insurance. A service you pay for that you literally hope you never need to use.

 - Coverage that allows us to have alcohol at our events, on site and off-site (naturally we need to be law-abiding and cannot SELL alcohol or serve minors)

 And a whole lot more.
-Over 8 years I’ve periodically called Diane with questions about one-off events that needed a policy, and she was able to save us money by showing how our existing policy already covered it.
+Over the years I’ve periodically called her with questions about one-off events that needed a policy, and she was able to save us money by showing how our existing policy already covered it.
 She’s gotten used to my strange requests, and even knows what to push back on.

 (No, Alex, no slides.
 No fireman’s pole.
 No bouncy castle).

-I recently asked her why she’s able to help coworking spaces when other insurance agents seem to struggle.
+I recently asked her why she’s was able to help us when other insurance agents seem to struggle.
 She said:

 The problem that other agents have with quoting coworking spaces is that most insurance companies do not have an actual “cookie cutter” insurance classification available that fits a coworking operation and most agents don’t have a grasp on the understanding of the coworking operation which in turn, results in underwriters not having a clear understanding of the operation.